sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 You can navigate to the campaign's stats to select a winner.

 {% anchor h3 %}
-When can I manually pick the winner of an A/B test campaign?
+When can I manually select the winner of an A/B test campaign?
 {% endanchor %}

 You will receive an email when your A/B test has completed reminding you to manually select a winner.
 You may manually select a winner at any time immediately after beginning an A/B test campaign— you do not have to let the test finish before selecting a winner.